 Without forgetting that the capital also has a large number of art galleries, some of which are very famous for their photographic exhibitions.

 Major photography events in Paris

 November is photography month in Paris, with a wide range of special events held in various parts of the city.
-The Salon de la Photo takes place at the Paris Expo Porte de Versailles in the early part of the month.
+The Salon de la Photo (virtual event in 2020) takes place at the Paris Expo Porte de Versailles in the early part of the month.
 This must-see photography show brings together the medium’s key players: galleries, artists, masterclass organizers and photographic equipment manufacturers.
-During the Paris Photo event, the Grand Palais turns into a vast photography gallery.
+During the Paris Photo (November 11-14, 2021 at the Palais Éphémère) event, the Grand Palais turns into a vast photography gallery.
 The programme includes conversation cycles, giving keen photographers an opportunity to present their visions and practices.
 A simultaneous event, Fotofever at the Carrousel du Louvre, displays images by 250 emerging artists from 20 different countries, and is an excellent opportunity for beginners to start a photography collection.

 However, there is a year-round focus on photography in Paris, not just in November.
-The Circulation(s) festival, held in the spring, highlights the work of 50 young European artists, while Paris art galleries host a number of photography exhibitions throughout the year.
+The Circulation(s) (March 6 to May 2, 2021) festival, held in the spring, highlights the work of 50 young European artists, while Paris art galleries host a number of photography exhibitions throughout the year.